 What advice would you give someone considering applying for a job with Almac?

 I would say go for it!
-You will be joining a growing business and working to advance human health every day.
-Have a read through some of our news stories to learn about the great work that goes on.
+You will be joining a growing business who every day are working to advance human health.
+Have a read through some of our news stories to learn about the great work that goes on and that you would have the opportunity to contribute to.
 It’s a reason to get out of bed in the morning!
-And of course, I look forward to welcoming you on your first day in induction.
+And of course I look forward to welcoming you on your first day in induction.

 Outline your career to date within Almac